 Remove DeaDBeeF from Linux Mint

-If you no longer need DeaDBeeF, you can remove it along with any associated PPAs.
-Follow these steps for a clean uninstallation.
+If you no longer need DeaDBeeF at some point, you can easily remove it along with any associated PPAs.
+Accordingly, follow these steps for a clean and complete uninstallation.

 Step 1: Uninstall DeaDBeeF